 - maximum number of people on site at any point in time

-- expected crowd demographics (e.g. families, retirees)
+- expected crowd demographics (for example. families, retirees)

 - likelihood of alcohol consumption or other risk-related behaviours